Richard Appleton (academic): Early life

 Appleton was born in Liverpool, the son of another Revd Richard Appleton and grandson, on his mother's side, of Canon John Patrick Eden, Rector of Sedgefield, Durham.
-Appleton was from a background that was increasingly rare in producing Cambridge undergraduates in Victorian times; his father was not well off, a clergyman with a large family, and scholarships got him through Christ's Hospital and Trinity College.
+Appleton was from a background that was rare in producing Cambridge undergraduates in Victorian times; his father was not well off, a clergyman with a large family, and scholarships got him through Christ's Hospital and Trinity College.
 At Trinity, he was Sixth Wrangler and won the Chancellor's Medal.
 He was awarded a second class degree in the Classical tripos.

 Career

 He was elected a Fellow of Trinity College when he graduated, but he did not undertake major research work.
-Instead, he was a lecturer in Mathematics, Theology and Hebrew in the days before teaching was expected to be specialised.
-He was Dean of Trinity College, 1884–91 and Tutor, 1885-94.
+Instead, he was a lecturer in mathematics, Theology and Hebrew in the days before teaching was expected to be specialised.
+He was Dean of Trinity College, 1884–91 and Tutor, 1885–94.

-He was ordained a priest in 1878 and Appleton went to become warden of Trinity College Mission and vicar of St George's Church, Camberwell, 1894-1903.
-He was then vicar of St Mary's Church, Ware, Hertfordshire and Rural Dean, 1904-7.
+He was ordained a priest in 1878 and Appleton went to become warden of Trinity College Mission and vicar of St George's Church, Camberwell, 1894–1903.
+He was then vicar of St Mary's Church, Ware, Hertfordshire and Rural Dean, 1904–7.

 Appleton had limited previous connection with Selwyn College when he was chosen as its Master, but he became an influential master of the college through various construction projects he oversaw.
 The college had been founded around 1880 to counter some of the effects of the "Revolution of the Dons" that occurred in the 1860s.
 The university was opened up to people of any religion and none, so the college was to be a haven for Anglicans.
 Every Master of Selwyn College was a clergyman up until 1983.
 As a clergyman and Master of Selwyn, Appleton was something of a throwback to the old pattern of Cambridge academic life prior to the "Revolution of the Dons".